ChristinWhite/iosWorkflows/1password.md

 *Note: This action will send 1Password whatever is on the first line of your draft.*

-This isn't ideal because you need to strip out the protocol manually since 1Password doesn't know what to do with a URL that still has the *http://* protocol included like this:
+This bookmarklet isn't ideal because you need to strip out the protocol manually since 1Password doesn't know what to do with a URL that still has the *http://* protocol included like this:

 *[ophttp://http://www.google.com](ophttp://http://www.google.com)*